 - 1. Upon the determination that an issued warrant requires cancellation, the warrant's possession must be determined, and redemption status must be verified immediately through SHARE or the fiscal agent bank.
 Agencies should monitor outstanding warrants monthly and research those warrants that have been outstanding for more than 30 days. - 2.
 If the State is still in possession of the warrant, then the warrant can be cancelled. - 3.
 If the State Does Not have possession of the warrant and a duplicate warrant is needed, the supplier must fill out the DFA Affidavit for Duplicate State Warrant form and have it notarized. - 4.
 If the State Does Not have possession of the warrant and it will need to be completely cancelled, the agency CFO must sign the DFA Affidavit for Duplicate State Warrant form. - 5.
 Based on the warrant's redemption status, the appropriate notice for the warrant's cancellation must be completed: - a.
 Type A Cancel and Reissue Cancels the original warrant and issues a new warrant to the same supplier for the same amounts (exact replica).
 There will be no changes to the original voucher, payment method, or accounting string.
 Warrant Cancellation form and a copy of the warrant or a copy of the DFA Affidavit for Duplicate State Warrant. - b.
 Type B Cancel/No Reissue Cancels the original warrant and reverses all accounting entries using the original accounting string.
 Warrant Cancellation form including a copy of the warrant or a copy of the DFA Affidavit for Duplicate State Warrant - 6.
-The Warrant Cancellation form along with a copy of the Affidavit or Warrant should be emailed to vendor.relations@dfa.nm.gov.
-On the subject line of the email list the Business Unit and "Warrant
+The Warrant Cancellation request should be submitted to the Supplier Management Agency Request System (SMARS) along with a copy of the Affidavit by the agency Authorized Point of Contact

-Cancellation".
+(POC).
 Hard copies are no longer accepted.
 The agency must destroy the original warrant once the cancellation has been posted/processed.
 The agency should retain other original documents pursuant to state retention records.